abalanovsky/user-management/README.md

 - administrator (strictly one)
 - regular
-- boss - user automatically becomes a boss when the subordinate appears
+- boss - user (regular) automatically becomes a boss when the subordinate appears

 *Example Request*